 11. The Salt River in Arizona Has Pretty Horses

-Natives to the Phoenix valley in Arizona might not consider the Salt River to be beautiful, but people visiting will see it another way.
-There are saguaros on mountains as well as greenery right around the river itself.
+Natives to the Phoenix Valley in Arizona might not consider the Salt River to be beautiful, but people visiting will see it another way.
+There are saguaros in the mountains as well as greenery right around the river itself.
 It’s a great way to beat the heat.

 The Salt River really made this list due to the frequency of running into wild horses.
 Taking a simple rafting trip down the river on a hot day may reveal them, as well as hanging out in recreational spots like Coon Bluff to see if you can spot them.